The refined B symbol is the signature mark for the university. Here are the top things to keep in mind when using the Boise State signature mark.

 Using the Mark on Different Backgrounds

-Blue Background: When the University Signature Mark appears on a blue background, it reverses to white and the B logo runs orange.
+When the University Signature Mark appears on a blue background, it reverses to white and the B logo runs orange.
+As a secondary configuration on a blue background, both the B logo and the wordmark may run entirely orange.

 When placing the Mark over a color photograph, the placement should be in an area of the photograph where there are no distracting patterns or elements.
 The photograph should be visible through the logo, instead of creating a box of color around the logo.